jadconnolly/ugh2/example/README.txt

 for each solid solution.

 The file olivine-F.imc is the MC_fit input.
-It references the file olivine-F.dat, which, in turn, references stx08ver.dat and solution_model.dat.
+It references the file olivine-F.dat, which, in turn, references stx08ver.dat, solution_model.dat, and olivine-F_popts.dat.
+The target parameters involve the solution models O(fei), Wad(fei) and Ring(fei), and, so, in solution_model.dat, the W values are zero.
-The target parameters affec the solution models O(fei), Wad(fei) and Ring(fei), and, so, in solution_model.dat, the W values are zero.
-Frost's (2003) experimental results were turned into MC_fit input by digitizing the data given in Fig. 4 and normalizing all compositions to 1 SiO2 molecule; hence the uncertainty for SiO2 is zero.
+Frost's (2003) experimental results were turned into MC_fit input by digitizing the data given in Fig. 4 and normalizing all compositions to 1 SiO2 molecule;
+hence the uncertainty for SiO2 is zero.
 This feature (zero uncertainty) causes MC_fit to recast any calculated compositions to moles of SiO2 = 1, and hence all uncertainty is in MgO and FeO analyses.
 The bulk composition is faked to lie midway between the analyzed MgO and FeO values and so has no associated uncertainty.
 MC_fit, in its present form, does nothing with the bulk